DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 As a whole, the tripod is a deceptive piece of equipment.

-What looks like a simple three-legged contraption has a slew of components all designed to give photographers and videographers an edge in their work.
+What looks like a simple three-legged contraption has many components designed to give photographers and videographers an edge in their work.

-It’s important to know what exactly you need for the work you do so that you can get the most tailor-made one to suit your needs.
+It’s important to know what exactly you need for your work to get the most tailor-made one to suit your needs.

 Which tripod do you prefer for video and why?
 Also, if you’ve got any questions about tripods, please share them in the comment section below.

-Nikola Stojkovic is a writer and filmmaker based out of Chicago.
-His short films have screened at festivals across the USA and his next project, Poser, is currently fundraising on Kickstarter.
-When he’s not shooting, he enjoys writing film reviews and playing his accordion, Fortunata.
+Nikola Stojković is a writer and filmmaker based out of Chicago.
+His short films have screened at festivals across the USA.
+When not shooting, he enjoys writing film reviews and playing his accordion, Fortunata.